 President of URTI

-Chairman of Radio France
+Chairman and Managing Director at Radio France

 Dear Madam, dear Sir

 I have the honour and the pleasure of welcoming for its session, the 65th general Assembly of the International Radio and Television Union (URTI) at Maison de France Télévisions on Thursday, October 17.

 Partner of URTI since 1975 France Télévisions also contributes actively to the catalogue.
 In 2013, 565 programmes, mainly magazine series, were provided by the channels of the group FTV from the regions of France 3 and overseas.